fwbrandao/Deep_Learning/README.md

 # Deep Learning Specialization

-There are 5 Courses in this Specialization
+There are 5 Courses in this Specialization from Coursera:

 1 - Neural Networks and Deep Learning
 2 - Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization